Canada's Trudeau pledges assault rifle ban, pivots campaign amid blackface scandal

 TORONTO (Reuters) - Canadian Prime Minister Justin Trudeau, embroiled in a blackface picture scandal, on Friday pledged to ban military-style assault rifles in the country’s most ethnically diverse city in a bid to get his campaign back on issue.

-Trudeau is campaigning in Toronto with less than five weeks to go before the Oct.
-21 national election and two days after bombshell images of him in blackface emerged.
+Trudeau is campaigning in Toronto with less than five weeks to go before his Liberals fight an Oct.
+21 national election and two days after at least two bombshell images of him in blackface emerged, as well as a video showing him with blacked up face and body wearing a curly haired wig.

+The scandal over the pictures - which could propel the rival Conservative Party into power - is still dominating headlines both at home and abroad.

+U.S. President Donald Trump, who has clashed with Trudeau in the past, said in the Oval Office on Friday, “I’m surprised and I was more surprised when I saw the number of times.”

+Trudeau, 47, sidestepped questions both about Trump’s comments and whether the affair had damaged Canada’s image abroad, repeating that he was very sorry for what he had done when younger.

+Liberals need to hang onto Toronto, Canada’s largest city, to have any chance of retaining power.
+The city has faced a recent escalation in gun violence, and that why Trudeau made his gun ban announcement there.

-“Thoughts and prayers aren’t going to cut it,” Trudeau said in Toronto.
+“Thoughts and prayers aren’t going to cut it,” Trudeau told a news conference.
 “We know you do not need a military grade assault weapon, one designed to kill the largest number of people in the shortest amount of time, to take down a deer.”

 This month, a 17-year-old was killed by gunfire and five other people were wounded in a community just outside of Toronto, and two days later another person was killed in a shooting on a major highway.

-The Liberal Party leader vowed on Thursday to continue his push for re-lection and asked for forgiveness.
-Several ministers turned up at the announcement to show their support, including Finance Minister Bill Morneau and Foreign Minister Chrystia Freeland.
+Four members of cabinet turned up at the announcement to show their support, including Finance Minister Bill Morneau and Foreign Minister Chrystia Freeland.
+Around two dozen legislators and candidates were also present and Trudeau shook hands or hugged every Liberal on the stage at the end of the event.

+Freeland, who represents a parliamentary constituency in Toronto, said in a statement late yesterday she was “troubled and disappointed” by images of the prime minister in blackface, but that she accepted his apology.

+Earlier in the day, Trudeau walked down the street in Toronto’s Danforth district, where the sitting Liberal member of parliament faces a tough fight.

+Not everyone was welcoming.
+“Where’s your black face, man?” shouted one woman at Trudeau.
+“Good morning,” he replied.

+Liberals said that while the scandal is politically damaging, voters will ultimately be more interested in concrete measures such as the new gun rules.

-Trudeau said the new gun rules would include a buyback program for all legally purchased assault rifles, and a Liberal government would also work with other levels of government to give municipalities the ability to further restrict or ban handguns.
+Those announced on Friday include a buyback program for all legally purchased assault rifles, and a Liberal government would also work with other levels of government to give municipalities the ability to further restrict or ban handguns.

-In August, Toronto Mayor John Tory said a city-wide handgun ban would be enough to reduce gun violence in Canada’s biggest city.
-All federal parties are hoping to make political gains in and around Toronto this election.

 Before the blackface images emerged two days ago, polls showed Trudeau running head-to-head with his main rival, Conservative Party leader Andrew Scheer.